Chart Color Schemes

 The level of residential development activity in Charnwood is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers in Charnwood shows around 3 residential properties granted approval annually over the past 5 financial years ending FY26.
-This totals an estimated 15 homes.
-No approvals have been recorded so far in FY26.
-The average value of new homes being built is $167,000, below the regional average.
+AreaSearch analysis of ABS building approval numbers for Charnwood shows approximately 3 residential properties granted approval annually over the past five financial years, totalling an estimated 15 homes.
+In FY-26 so far, 0 approvals have been recorded.
+The population decline in recent years has resulted in adequate development activity relative to other areas, benefiting buyers with new homes averaging $167,000, below the regional average.
+This financial year has seen $876,000 in commercial approvals, indicating minimal commercial development activity.

-In terms of commercial development, $876,000 in approvals have been registered this financial year.
-Compared to the Australian Capital Territory, Charnwood records markedly lower building activity at 83.0% below the regional average per person.
-Recent construction comprises 33.0% detached dwellings and 67.0% attached dwellings, a significant departure from existing housing patterns which are currently 87.0% houses.
-With around 674 people per dwelling approval, Charnwood reflects a highly mature market with stable or declining population forecasts, indicating less housing pressure in the area.
+Compared to the Australian Capital Territory, Charnwood records significantly lower building activity, 83.0% below the regional average per person.
+The limited new supply generally supports stronger demand and values for established homes, although building activity has increased in recent years.
+This activity is also under the national average, suggesting the area's established nature and potential planning limitations.
+Recent construction comprises 33.0% detached dwellings and 67.0% attached dwellings, a significant shift from the current housing pattern of 87.0% houses, indicating diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
+With around 674 people per dwelling approval, Charnwood reflects a highly mature market.
+Given stable or declining population forecasts, Charnwood may experience less housing pressure in the future, creating favourable conditions for buyers.

 Given stable or declining population forecasts, Charnwood may experience less housing pressure, creating favourable conditions for buyers.